Vanilagy/mp4-muxer/README.md

 videoEncoder.configure(/* ... */);
 ```

+The optional field `compositionTimeOffset` can be used when the decode time of the chunk doesn't equal its presentation
+time; this is the case when [B-frames](https://en.wikipedia.org/wiki/Video_compression_picture_types) are present.
+B-frames don't occur when using the WebCodecs API for encoding.
+The decode time is calculated by subtracting
+`compositionTimeOffset` from `timestamp`, meaning `timestamp` dictates the presentation time.

 Should you have obtained your encoded media data from a source other than the WebCodecs API, you can use these following
 methods to directly send your raw data to the muxer:
 ```ts